SPANDigital/codeassistant/README.md

 You will need to install the gcloud sdk before using VertexAI.
 You will need a project on Google Cloud which gives your user access to Vertex AI.

+You need to login with:
+`gcloud auth login`

+Before using.

 ### Sample configuration

 ```yaml